Japan

 In the Forests of Niko

-On our last full day in Japan, we will head to the shrines and temples of one of the most famous Japanese landmarks, included in the UNESCO World Heritage list – the city of Nikko.
+On our last full day in Japan, we'll head to the shrines and temples of one of the most famous Japanese landmarks included in the UNESCO World Heritage list – the city of Nikko.

-To get there, we'll take the bullet train to Tokyo, followed by another train to Nikko itself.
-In the local forests, there are at least 103 buildings and structures worth seeing, and each one is absolutely breathtaking.
-We'll wander through the forest, slowly feeling as though we've been transported into a Miyazaki film.
+To get there, we'll take the bullet train to Tokyo, and then another train directly to Nikko.
+In the local forests, there are at least 103 buildings and structures worth seeing, each more stunning than the last.
+We'll wander through the forest as if slowly stepping into a Miyazaki film.

-We'll stay here until the late afternoon to fully appreciate our last brush with ancient Japan.
+We'll stay here until the late afternoon to fully appreciate our final brush with ancient Japan.

 Day 14